How To Add or Remove Someone From A Mortgage

 Your mortgage advisor will answer all of these questions for you.

 It’s possible to complete a buyout with the same lender you have now, but this limits your options and the rate you’ll pay.
-Even if you’re tied in with early repayment penalties, it’s best to have a look at the whole market and compare all deals to get the best one, and moreover, the best one that you qualify for.
+Even if you’re tied in with early repayment penalties, it’s best to have a look and compare all deals to get the best one and the best one you qualify for.
 Getting a better rate when you borrow more will help reduce the strain on your finances.
 So, it’s always worth the time to do this.

-Note: Using your current lender will often mean you will have to take funds on a new deal, different rates, and end product dates – this can be a bit awkward in future if your current mortgage expires in say 12 months and the new bit in 2-3 years, as you’ll always have a part of the mortgage tied in, and some going onto the (often more expensive) standard rate.
+Note: Using your current lender often means taking funds on a new deal with different rates and end-product dates.
+This can be a bit awkward in the future if your current mortgage expires in, say, 12 months and the new bit in 2-3 years, as you’ll always have part of the mortgage tied in and some going onto the (often more expensive) standard rate.

 What you need to do

-Just let your mortgage advisor know you’re buying someone out, and they can handle the rest, including calculating exactly what you can borrow, getting this approved, and introducing you to the right solicitor.
-The solicitors then take care of the paperwork, and when it all goes through will release funds from the lender to whoever you buy out.
+Just let your mortgage advisor know you’re buying someone out, and they can handle the rest, including calculating precisely what you can borrow, getting this approved, and introducing you to the right solicitor.
+The solicitors then take care of the paperwork, and when it all goes through, they will release funds from the lender to whoever you buy out.

-Note: The process can take anywhere from 4-8 weeks if all parties agree and are ready to go.
-If you are declined for whatever reason, there’s a whole range of other lenders that may consider you.
-Remember you can, of course, add someone else to the mortgage at this point, to help with affordability or just because you are swapping owners.
+Note: If all parties agree and are ready to go, the process can take 4 to 8 weeks.
+If you are declined for whatever reason, many other lenders may consider you.
+Remember, you can add someone else to the mortgage to help with affordability or just because you are swapping owners.

-If you’ve not yet agreed on the value, and thus the price you’re paying, you can work on that whilst your advisor calculates what you can afford.
-Valuing the property can be tough, but usually, you are not far wrong when looking at comparables online (sales of similar properties in the area).
-If you can’t agree, you can instruct an estate agent or indeed a surveyor, to come and value it for you.
+If you’ve not yet agreed on the value and, thus, the price you’re paying, you can work on that while your advisor calculates what you can afford.
+Valuing the property can be challenging, but usually, you are not far off when looking at comparables online (sales of similar properties in the area).
+If you can’t agree, you can instruct an estate agent or a surveyor to come and value it for you.

 Adding someone to a mortgage

-It is possible to add your partner, husband or wife to your mortgage and it can be a sensible move, especially when children are involved, but be aware that the person you want to add to your mortgage will be subject to the usual income and credit checks and may even have to pay stamp duty.
+It is possible to add your partner, husband, or wife to your mortgage, and it can be a sensible move, especially when children are involved.
+However, be aware that the person you want to add to your mortgage will be subject to the usual income and credit checks and may even have to pay stamp duty.

 • Add them to your existing agreement through a Transfer of Equity

-Working out the overall cost and how much you could potentially save in the long run is the key here.
-There’s little point in refinancing to a product with a slightly lower interest rate if you have to pay through the nose in fees and charges and end up out of pocket overall.
+The key is to work out the overall cost and how much you could save in the long run.
+There’s little point in refinancing onto a product with a slightly lower interest rate if you have to pay through the nose in fees and end up out of pocket.

-The right mortgage broker can help you out here as they can weigh up all of the pros and cons of each option and help you make the most cost-effective choice.
+The right mortgage broker can help you out here.
+They can weigh up the pros and cons of each option and help you make the most cost-effective choice.

 Article key takeaways